zanzi007/svg-library-python/README.md

+Details of the bezier will be added soon.
-For full details of this project go to http://www.codedrome.com/svg-library-in-python/
+For futher details on the of this project go to http://www.codedrome.com/svg-library-in-python/